Skip to content ↓

 Involving parents

 Here at Darell, we are committed to working in partnership with parents.
 Members of staff are available to talk to parents at any reasonable time before or after the school day and appointments are always available during the week for longer meetings if required.
-Where appropriate and necessary, children have a home/school diary so that information can be passed daily between home and school. .
-As well as annual reviews, termly meetings are held to discuss the children's progress towards meeting their educational targets.
+Where appropriate and necessary, children have a home/school diary so that information can be passed daily between home and school.
+Including the annual reviews, termly meetings are held to discuss the children's progress towards meeting their educational targets.
 Parents are welcome to visit the classroom and look at the children’s work at any time.
 We are always pleased to have parents helping out in the classroom and all parents are encouraged to become involved in social activities in school.

 Transport